canonical/lxd/doc/howto/storage_configure_bucket.md

 # How to configure storage bucket settings

-See the {ref}`storage-drivers` documentation for the available configuration options for each storage driver.
+See the {ref}`storage-drivers` documentation for the available configuration options for each storage driver that supports object storage.

 Use the following command to set configuration options for a storage bucket: